GoogleCloudPlatform/apigee-samples/basic-caching/docs/cloudshell-tutorial.md

 ## Cleanup

-If you want to clean up the artifacts from this example in your Apigee Organization, ensure the `PROJECT`, `APIGEE_HOST`, and `APIGEE_ENV` environment variabales have been set as described in Setup environment, and then run the following command.
+If you want to clean up the artifacts from this example in your Apigee Organization, ensure the `PROJECT`, `APIGEE_HOST`, and `APIGEE_ENV` environment variables have been set as described in Setup environment, and then run the following command.

 ```bash
 ./clean-up-basic-caching.sh